 Q: Can I run with a pram?

 A: Yes, at certain events.
-The Two Tunnels 5km, Return Ticket 10km, Return Ticket Half Marathon, Lacock 5km, Lacock 10km an Lacock Half Marathon (includes farm track) are the events for you.
+The Two Tunnels 5km, Return Ticket 10km, Return Ticket Half Marathon, Lacock 5km, Lacock 10km and Lacock Half Marathon (includes farm track) are the events for you.
+Also the Wye Valley Tunnel Run 6km and 10km and Valley View Half Marathon, and all the races at Westonbirt Arboretum.
 They are generally flat, mostly tarmac and have no gates or stiles.
+All prams will be asked to start at the back.
+There is a bit of uneven ground and a slope at the start of the Two Tunnels.
+There is a ford, with a raised (fairly narrow) path alternative at Lacock.
+Please contact us for more info and we can send you some pictures..

 Q: Are there any cut offs?

-A: Yes, for the marathon distance events there is a cut off of 3hrs to start the second lap at the Bath Running Festival (~14.5miles), Cheddar Gorge (~13.1 miles) and Two Tunnels Marathon (~13.3miles).
+A: Yes, for the marathon distance events there is a cut off of 3hrs to start the second lap at the Wye Valley Tunnel Run (~13.1miles), Cheddar Gorge (~13.1 miles) and Two Tunnels Marathon (~13.3miles).
 The total time allowed for the 50km Ultra is 8.5hrs.
+We work off a 3hr-3hr15mins finish time for our half marathon events though there is no formal cut off.
 There are no cut offs for the shorter distance events, though we can not accept bookings from people who plan to walk the whole event as we do not plan the event around people walking (first aid cover, marshal time etc).
 A mix of running, jogging and walking is absolutely fine and will get you round in the time we have allowed.

 Q: Can I listen to music?